vistadataproject/documents/Submissions/VDPYear2Overview.md

 Year 1 delivered a fully integrated demo with CPRS working seemlessly over an MVDM-enabled VISTA.
 In addition, there was a Web client ("MVDM Management Client") that showed all of the activity involved as CPRS interacted with this re-engineered VISTA.

 In Year 2, the demo will by nature expand its scope just through the underlying expansion of MVDM.
 In addition, two new clients will be developed, one to showcase auditing and another to demonstrate how easy it is to build new clients directly over MVDM.
+The _VDP_ website will have complete (generated) developer documentation.

 # Outline of Schedule